hachi-ops/CYF_Development-Planner/README.md

 MAIL_EMAIL= [ your Ethereal email ]
 MAIL_PASSWORD= [ your Ethereal password ]

-When you access your ethereal account, you can click on 'messages' where you will be able to preview the fake emails sent with the 'forgotten password' process.
+When you access your ethereal account, you can click on 'messages' where you will be able to preview the fake emails.
 Alternatively you can access the emails through a url, this is explained in the FAQ on the Ethereal site.
 Once created, messages are only stored for a few hours.